My kin come from labouring stock:

-Herdsmen, kiln-stokers, keepers of the flame.
+Kiln-stokers, Herdsmen, keepers of the flame.

 I was the first to go out into the world,

-To take another mortarboard in my hand,
+To take a different mortarboard in my hand,

-Though my life is the more limited now
+Though my life feels more limited now,

-For being borne by books.
+Being borne of books.
 Not for me

 The diurnal life: the soil, the seasons,

-In this realm of words, slim possibilities,
+In this realm of words, a straw man,

-My kin knit closer than cross-stitch,
+My kin knit closer than cross-stitch.

-Like brickwork on a chimney-breast
+They’re brickwork on a chimney-breast,

 I envy their muddy boots and 4x4s,